wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/4-block-inbound-calls.md

 ```

 ### Modify a number exception
 In this example, the **Identity** parameter is mandatory.
-The **Set-CsTenantBlockedNumberExceptionPattern** cmdlet lets you modify one or more parameters for a given number pattern identity.
+The **Set-CsTenantBlockedNumberExceptionPattern** cmdlet lets you modify one or more parameters for a given number pattern identity:

 ```powershell
 Set-CsTenantBlockedNumberExceptionPattern -Identity <XdsGlobalRelativeIdentity> -Tenant <GUID> -Enabled <bool> -Description <string> -Pattern <string>